 - Preheat oven to 375°F. Place an oven-safe wire rack over top of a baking sheet and spray with cooking spray.
 Set aside.

-- Whisk together egg and milk in a bowl.
+- Whisk together egg and milk in a shallow bowl.

 - Add 1/3 cup sliced almonds to the bowl of a food processor and pulse a few times until almonds are broken up into small pieces.